Al Richard Unser: 2007

 Unser was signed to drive for Playa Del Racing in the Freedom 100 for 2007.
 He drove in three other oval races, posting three top-tens in the four events.

 2008

-For 2008, Unser was announced as the full-time driver in the #12 car for Playa Del Racing in Indy Lights.
+For 2008, Unser was announced as the full-time driver in the No. 12 car for Playa Del Racing in Indy Lights.
 After five races, controlling interest in the team was sold to former Las Vegas restaurateur Eric Zimmerman, who renamed it American Dream Motorsports.
 After finishing 11th position at Indianapolis, Unser was reportedly released by the new owner and replaced by Tony Turco, who brought sponsorship to the program.
 The team posted an entry for the Milwaukee 100 on May 31, but the car never took to the track.

-Unser's father (Al Jr.) drove during several seasons for Galles Racing, and Al Richard works for Rick Galles' Chevrolet dealership.
+Unser's father (Al Jr.) drove during several seasons for Galles Racing, and Al Richard once worked for Rick Galles' Chevrolet dealership.